Who are the Arabs and What is the Pan-Arab Unity?

 And the LORD said unto her: Two nations are in thy womb, and two peoples shall be separated from thy bowels; and the one people shall be stronger than the other people; and the elder shall serve the younger.
 And when her days to be delivered were fulfilled, behold, there were twins in her womb.
 And the first came forth ruddy, all over like a hairy mantle; and they called his name Esau.
 And after that came forth his brother, and his hand had hold on Esau’s heel; and his name was called Jacob.
 (Gen 25:23-26 JPS)

 Now, these are the generations of Esav (Esau) aka Edom, the father of the Edomites.
 Esav took his wives while still in the land of Canaan and he took also Ishmael’s daughter.
-And while still in hostility with his brother Ya’akov, Esav took his wives, sons, and daughters and went into a land away from his brother and dwelt in the mountain-land of Seir, east of the Jordan River.
-(Gen 36:1-8)
+And while still in hostility with his brother Ya’akov, Esav took his wives, sons, and daughters and went into a land away from his brother and dwelt in the mountain-land of Seir, east of the Jordan River (Gen 36:1-8).
+We should recall that among the descendants of Edom is none other than the infamous Amalek the ancestor of the Amalekites, who attacked the Israelites at Horev as they came out of Egypt (Exo 17:8).

 Now these are the generations of Terach.
 Terach begot Avram, Nachor, and Haran; and Haran begot Lot.
 (Gen 11:27)

-Now, let us have a quite different approach in our investigation of the origin of today’s Arabs.
+Now, let us take a quite different approach in our investigation of the origin of today’s Arabs.

 And the whole earth was of one language and of one speech.
 (Gen 11:1 JPS)